 Australian Ambassador to Indonesia, Greg Moriarty, talks about BRIDGE

-Established in 2008, the Australia-Indonesia BRIDGE Project is an initiative of the Australia-Indonesia Institute (AII) and the Asia Education Foundation.
-To date, the project has established 80 Australia-Indonesia school partnerships and directly involved 320 Australian and Indonesian teachers.
-A further 1,000 Australian and Indonesian teachers and 90,000 Indonesian and 30,000 Australian students have been indirectly engaged in the program.
-The BRIDGE program has also led to the development of 20 online collaborative and technology training activities to support classroom-to classroom engagement and the establishment of 47 online school partnership 'Wikispaces' to support interaction.
+To date, the project has established 96 Australia-Indonesia school partnerships and directly involved over 380 Australian and Indonesian teachers.
+A further 1,000 Australian and Indonesian teachers and 90,000 Indonesian and 30,000 Australian students have been indirectly engaged in the project.

 BRIDGE recognises that intercultural understanding is essential to equip young people to live and work successfully in the twenty-first century as responsible local and global citizens.
-It aims to support students to develop intercultural understanding and to develop teacher skills and capacities to equip them to undertake this work in schools.
+The project aims to support students to develop intercultural understanding and to develop teaching skills and capacities to equip them to undertake this work in schools.
 BRIDGE is based on the principle that effective use of innovative technologies by teachers and students will build people-to-people links that develop communities of friends and learners across borders.

 The program aims to:

-- support teacher professional learning around the use of innovative technologies to develop intercultural understanding.
+- support teachers' professional learning around the use of innovative technologies to develop intercultural understanding;

-- provide opportunities for teachers, students and school communities to engage and learn with partner schools in Asia.
+- provide opportunities for teachers, students and school communities to engage and learn with partner schools in Asia; and

 - support the uptake and implementation of the Melbourne Declaration on Educational Goals for Young Australians, the Australian Curriculum and the Digital Education Revolution.